 Sea to Summit sleeping mats have redefined comfort in the backcountry.
 The Air Mats were launched in 2015 and since then have received multiple awards and great reviews from the media and end-users alike.
-The Air Mats were joined in 2017 by a range of Self Inflating mats.
-Both ranges have set new benchmarks for their innovative design, comfort and ease of use.
+The Air Mats were joined in 2017 by a line of Self Inflating mats.
+Both series have set new benchmarks for innovative design, comfort and ease of use.
 In Spring 2019, Sea to Summit raised the bar even higher by adding Women's specific Air Sprung Cell and Self Inflating mats.

 The Self Inflating (SI) Mats also set new standards.
 Delta Coring technology reduces the weight of certain models by 40% and allows for smaller-than-expected packed volumes.
 The multi-function valve has a unique function: the valve can be twisted over to become a one-way deflate valve.
 Packing away a Sea to Summit SI mat is much easier than a conventional self-inflating pad because the mat does not re-inflate itself while being rolled up.
 High-quality fabrics and liquid lamination contribute to the above-average comfort and reliability.